mauriciopoppe/blog/site/content/notes/computer-science/system-design/non-functional-requirements.md

 - manual scale, for predictable systems, simple
 - elastic scale, add resources as load increases, for unpredictable systems, complex

-## Performant
+## Performance

 - throughput: number of requests processed per second
 - latency: time to handle the request
 - response time: latency + network/queue delays

 For the response time we use percentiles, given some metrics gathered for a set of requests in a period of time sort them from fastests to slowest, the common metrics are p50, p95, p99, p999 (used in SLAs)

 When a requests involves parallel calls to multiple services, the response time is equal to the service which took the maximum time